rumpledelf/thehillshandyman/index.md

 layout: home
 ---

+Darren has been working as a professional  handyman for the past 20 years.
+He prides himself on doing quality work.
+Please get in touch to discuss your requirements.

-# Services
+## Services

 * Metal fabrication
 * Welding
 * Custom Carpentry

-# Areas serviced
+## Areas serviced

 Servicing the area between Wagga Wagga and Albury, in the Riverina area of southern NSW.
+A travel surcharge may apply outside this area.